 Lifestraw Go Water Filter Bottle Review

-The Lifestraw bottles filter is straw based.
-So if you want to drink from any water source, simply use the straw.
+The Lifestraw bottle filter uses a straw-based system.
+So when you want to drink from any water source, simply suck through the straw.
 The filter is attached to the top of the bottle so you can unscrew it easily, filter changing is similarly simple.
-The mouthpiece on the straw is made from food grade silicon and is easily removed for cleaning.
+The mouthpiece on the straw is made from food-grade silicone and is easily removed for cleaning.
 It’s necessary to suck on the straw to pull water through.

 When it comes to Lifestraw vs Grayl the primary decisions to be made are about whether you want to suck the water with the Lifestraw filter bottle or push the water through the filter with the Grayl Ultralight water purifier bottle.

-One of the most popular questions we get asked is does the Lifestraw filter saltwater?
-The lifestraw will filter saltwater (as will all the filter water bottles in this comparison), but the filter will clog VERY quickly and will cease to function.
+One of the most popular questions we get asked is Does the Lifestraw filter saltwater?
+The lifestraw is not designed for seawater.
+Although it will briefly filter saltwater (as will all the filter water bottles in this comparison), you will then find that the filter will clog VERY quickly and will cease to function.
 For that reason, the answer to the question does the lifestraw work on salt water is no.

 Lifestraw filters use a 2-stage system.
-A hollow fibre membrane combines with a carbon capsule to remove bad tastes and 99.9999% of bacteria.
-Each filter can process up to 4000 litres ( 1000 US gallons) of water.
-It filters down to 0.2 microns.
+A hollow fiber membrane combines with a carbon capsule to remove bad taste and 99.9999% of bacteria.
+The membrane microfilter lasts up to 1,000 gal (4,000 L) – about five years of daily use.
+Carbon filter lasts up to 26 gallons (100 L) – about two months.
 The Lifestraw bottle is made from BPA-free Tritan.
-The bottle is claimed to be leak proof – but older models do leak when not upright.

 FAQs about the Lifestraw Go Filter Bottle